XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) No error is generated and the integer value 1 is displayed.

-An error is generated because the first variable is not in-scope after the code block.
+c) An error is generated because the first variable is not in-scope after the code block.

 #### 26. A developer writes some code that includes an if statement code block.
 They initialize a first integer variable to a value of 5 above (outside) of the code block.
 The Boolean expression for the if statement code block evaluates to true if the first integer variable has a value greater than 0.
 The first code line inside of the code block is used to initialize a second integer variable to a value of 6.
 The first code line after the code block is used to add the second integer value to the value of the first integer.
 The second code line after the code block is used to display the value of the first integer.
 What is the result when they run the code?

-No error is generated and the integer value 11 is displayed.
+a) No error is generated and the integer value 11 is displayed.

 #### 27. A developer writes the code to implement a switch-case construct.
 What is the purpose of the break keyword?